 6) The problem with August, the prime tourist season, is Ferragosto.
 That little "holiday" that no one tells tourists about.
 It's unlikely to affect you if you are visiting big cities, but in smaller cities and towns, shops and restaurants and bars often take a week off in August.

 7) Though there are, of course, wonderful festivals every month of the year, I happen to partial to those in the off and shoulder season.
 Probably because I'd rather celebrate truffles or freshly-pressed olive oil than the generic summer food festivals like ones celebrating pizza or foods in a giant pan (no joke).
 Off-season you'll find festivals celebrating salami, black celery, cinghiale, and chestnuts.
-These will give you a flavor of authentic Italy that you won’t get from waiting for hours to get into the Uffizi.
+These will give you a flavor of authentic Italy that you won’t get from waiting for hours to get into the Uffizi. (see bottom of post for videos from one of my favorite Italian festivals)

 8) Rather than the usual tourist activities of walking from site to site or relaxing on a terrace with magnificent vistas and a freshly opened bottle of wine (okay, that does sound pretty good), off-season visitors can experience activities that tourists often miss.
 Skiing comes immediately to mind, though if you've read Il Bel Centro, you know I feel a little ambivalent about that one.
 Other activities that are the sole domain of the off-season traveler: tasting freshly pressed olive oil, Christmas shopping, ice skating on picturesque lakes, and drinking bombardino (a specialty of Italy in winter, reminiscent of eggnog).